Fees and services

 In return for their fees, authorized IB World Schools receive a number of services.
 These include:

-- secure access to the IB’s online curriculum centre (OCC) for every teacher in the school
+- secure access to the IB’s Programme Resource Centre (PRC) for every teacher in the school

 - support from IB regional office staff

 - ongoing programme evaluation to improve the quality of teaching and practice

 - free use of the IB World School name and logo, indicating the school’s unique international status and connection with the IB